calbasantana/rover/README.md

 * Screw the wheels onto the DC motors.
 * Connect the motors in the desired locations, using cable jumpers if necessary. **Black goes on GND and red on VCC**.
 It is recommended to have one motor in each of the numbered slots (like 1A, 2A, 3A, and 4A).
 * Connect the battery adapter cables.
-* Connect the batteries to test that all components work. **IMPORTANT**: If running the default code, it will have all motors moving forward, so if some wheels are spinning backwards, you can change the orientation of the motor connections such that the black cable is on VCC and red is on GND; this only works to reverse the drive of motors, do not try this with the batteries.
+* Connect the batteries to test that all components work. **IMPORTANT**: If running the default code, it will have all motors moving forward, so if some wheels are spinning backwards, you can change the orientation of the motor connections such that the black cable is on VCC and red is on GND; **this only works to reverse the drive of motors, do not try this with the batteries**.
 Remove once you've confirmed all components seem to be working OK.
 Report any issues.

 # Programming